5 Science-Backed Benefits of Intermittent Fasting

 Think you can breeze through breakfast and actually stick to this trendy eating habit?
 “Research seems to be finding [IF] benefits to weight, blood sugar, inflammation, and potentially to brain health,” Isabel Smith, MS, RD, CDN, and founder of Isabel Smith Nutrition and Lifestyle tells us via email.

 As with any diet, consult your doctor before starting IF.
-If you’re looking to give this trend a chance to conquer your health and weight-loss goals, check out our expert-backed tips below, and then break your fast with these 37 Best Breakfast Foods for Weight Loss.
+If you’re looking to give this trend a chance to conquer your health and weight-loss goals, check out our expert-backed tips below, and then break your fast with a delicious and healthy breakfast.

 You’ll Burn Fat